Kwon Eun-bi: 2021–present: Solo activities and solo debut

-On March 10, 2022, Kwon released the promotional single "Esper" through Universe Music for the mobile application, Universe.
-On March 24, 2022, Kwon Eunbi was announced as a cast member for the musical Midnight Sun as Seo Haena, with Ha Sung-woon, Shinee's Onew, Pentagon's Jinho, Song Geon-hee, Golden Child's Y, Apink's Kim Nam-joo, and Lee Sang-a.
+From January 2022 to January 2023, Kwon hosted the monthly show Mubeat Live.
+On February 23, 2022, she released the song "Time" as part of the soundtrack for the Disney+ web series Rookie Cops.
+On March 10, Kwon released the promotional single "Esper" through Universe Music for the mobile application Universe.
+On March 24, 2022, Kwon Eun-bi was announced as a cast member for the musical Midnight Sun as Seo Haena, with Ha Sung-woon, Shinee's Onew, Pentagon's Jinho, Song Geon-hee, Golden Child's Y, Apink's Kim Nam-joo, and Lee Sang-a.
 On April 4, 2022, Kwon released her second extended play Color along with the title track "Glitch".
-On May 9, 2022, Woollim Entertainment announced that Kwon would hold a solo concert 2022 KWON EUN BI 1st CONCERT Secret Doors on June 18 and 19, 2022.
+On May 9, 2022, Woollim Entertainment announced that Kwon would hold her first solo concert "Secret Doors" on June 18 and 19, 2022.
+Later in May, Kwon was selected alongside KCM and Vromance's Park Hyun-kyu as hosts of the LGU+ music-based variety show Why Not Crew.
+In June, she was selected as a mentor in Mnet's band survival competition show Great Seoul Invasion.
+Later that month, she released the song "Oh My Boy" as part of the soundtrack for the TVING web series New Normal Zine.

-On August 11, 2022, it was announced that Kwon's 'RUBI's ROOM' fan meeting would be held on October 30 and November 3 at Merpark in Osaka and Toyosu PIT in Tokyo; this was to be her first solo fan meeting to be held in Japan.

-On September 20, 2022, her agency Woollim Entertainment released a comeback poster for her third extended play, Lethality, through its official SNS channel.
+On August 11, 2022, it was announced that Kwon's 'Rubi's Room' fan meeting would be held on October 30 and November 3 at Merpark in Osaka and Toyosu PIT in Tokyo; this was her first solo fan meeting to be held in Japan.
+On August 17, she released the song "Light" as part of the soundtrack for K-pop CTzen, a metaverse project based on Web3.
+On September 20, her agency Woollim Entertainment released a comeback poster for her third extended play, Lethality, through its official SNS channel.
 The EP was released on October 12.

-On November 7, 2022, Woollim Entertainment announced that Kwon will hold the "2022 KWON EUN BI 2nd CONCERT Next Door" concert in Seoul on December 17 and 18.
+On November 7, Woollim Entertainment announced that Kwon would hold her second solo concert "Next Door" in Seoul on December 17 and 18.